I grew up with a camera in my hands.

 My photography career would have to wait.

-I began my photography career working for architects and design firms, photographing projects for websites, portfolios and design competitions.
+I began my photography career as an architectural photographer, working for architects and design firms, photographing projects for websites, portfolios and design competitions.
 Eventually, I turned to commercial photography, creating content for ad agencies representing clients such as American Express, AT&T, Airbnb, Anheiser Busch and others.
-Always fascinated by the craft of visual story telling, I worked a photojournalist for a time, covering human interest stories for an an award winning newspaper in a small southern town, later traveling to Haiti to tell the story of the children of The Village of Hope and the people of Haiti.
+Always fascinated by the craft of visual story telling, I worked as a photojournalist for a time, covering human interest stories for an an award winning newspaper in a small southern town, then later traveling to Haiti to tell the story of the children of The Village of Hope and the people of Haiti.

 I consider myself blessed to be able to do this work.
 To say I am living my dream would be an understatement.